Skip to content

 You must provide advance notice to your manager or supervisor before requesting leave.

-What happens to your benefits: You’ll continue to receive your benefits, and your contributions will be deducted from your pay.
-You’ll also be paid for any holidays while on leave (not to exceed the amount of your paid leave).
+What happens to your benefits: What happens to your benefits: You’ll continue to receive your benefits, and your contributions will be deducted from your pay.
+Holidays do not extend the duration of your Paid Parental Leave and you will be paid Parental Leave during a holiday that falls within the scope of your requested absences.

-Refer to the leave of absence policy for details.
+Refer to the applicable leave of absence policy for details:

 Military service leave